royaltm/spectrusty-tutorial/step5.md

 ### Device access

 Perhaps it's time to refactor access to the joystick interface.
-We also need a way to access the 128 keypad to connect it with the user keyboard.
+We also need a way to access the [128 keypad][SerialKeypad] to connect it with the user keyboard.

 The `JoystickAccess` trait hasn't changed, I'll just include it here for completness: